 (A) Designate areas within the jurisdiction of the local agency where accessory dwelling units may be permitted.
 The designation of areas may be based on criteria that may include, but are not limited to, the adequacy of water and sewer services and the impact of accessory dwelling units on traffic flow and public safety”

 The remedy allows a jurisdiction to decide where Accessory Dwelling Units may and may not be automatically permitted.
 The City of Larkspur did this by adding a section to its Municipal Code entitled; "Restricted Areas for Accessory Dwelling Units".
 LA County, the City of Los Angeles, the City of Berkeley, La Verne, and the Town of Corte Madera also added a "Prohibited Areas" section to their ADU Ordinances.
 The County of Marin could do the same.

-Unincorporated Marin, if it so chooses, could prohibit homeowners from automatically building Accessory Dwelling Units in the Wildlands Urban Interface (WUI) and in High Fire Hazard Areas, Environmentally Sensitive Areas, and Constrained Areas with unsafe evacuation routes, where the proposed ADU(s), subsequent population growth, and resultant increase in vehicles parked on congested, inadequate roadways would impede emergency access and evacuation in the event of a fire or other emergency.
+Unincorporated Marin, if it so chooses, could prohibit homeowners from automatically building Accessory Dwelling Units in the Wildlands Urban Interface (WUI), High Fire Hazard Areas, Environmentally Sensitive Areas, and Constrained Areas with unsafe evacuation routes, where the proposed ADU(s), subsequent population growth, and the resultant increase in vehicles parked on congested, inadequate roadways would impede emergency access and evacuation in the event of a fire or other emergency.
 However, if conditions are safe (E.g. the homeowner provides off-street parking for the ADUs and the single-family home), then the ADU(s) would be allowed with a variance or waiver.

 Recommended Wording For New “Restricted Areas for Accessory Dwelling Units (ADUs)” Section (in green) (This recommended section is similar to Larkspur's ADU ordinance):

-A. New accessory dwelling units are not permitted in the Wildlands Urban Interface (WUI) and in High Fire Hazard Zones, per Marin County Development Code Section _____ , where the primary access to the property is on roadways that are subject to constrained ingress/egress for emergency vehicles and resident evacuation.
-In determining which areas are subject to constrained ingress/egress, the County of Marin identified areas with unsafe evacuation routes, meeting one or more of the following criteria:
+A. Accessory Dwelling Units & Junior Accessory Dwelling Units are not permitted in the Wildlands Urban Interface (WUI), High Fire Hazard Zones, Environmentally Sensitive Areas and Constrained Areas where the primary access to the property is on roadways that are subject to constrained ingress/egress for emergency vehicles and resident evacuation.
+Areas are subject to constrained ingress/egress if they meet one or more of the following criteria:

-For more details, please scroll down to read Sustainable TamAlmonte’s attached letter to the Planning Commission regarding the proposed Marin County Development Code Amendments pertaining to Accessory Dwelling Units (ADUs).
+For more details, please read Sustainable TamAlmonte’s attached letter to the Planning Commission regarding the proposed Marin County Development Code Amendments pertaining to Accessory Dwelling Units (ADUs).

-Please write a letter similar to Sustainable TamAlmonte’s, or, if you don't have time to write your own letter, then write a short endorsement of Sustainable TamAlmonte’s letter.
-Send your comments, letters, emails to the Marin County Planning Commission, c/o Planning Manager Jeremy Tejirian:
+Please write a letter/email, or, if you don't have time to compose your own letter, then write a short endorsement of Sustainable TamAlmonte’s letters.
+Send your comments, letters, emails to the Marin County Planning Commission and Planning Manager Jeremy Tejirian: